Ahmadalhindi/lithium-battery-recycle-blog/README.md

 ## Code Validation

 ### W3C Markup HTML Validator
 Tested for homepage by W3c HTML Markup validation service and fixed the trailing slash and subtree errors.
-Then passed with noe more errors.
+Then passed with no more errors.

 <p align="center">
 <img src="documentation/readme_images/html-validation.png" alt="html-validation">